mangoxide/software-developer-meme-handbook/README.md

-# software-developer-meme-handbook
+# Meme Handbook for Software Developers
-This meme-handbook is a guide for software developers for writing cleaner more sustainable code.
+This meme-handbook is a guide for software developers.

+The intent of this book:
+- to ensure your code is absolutely unsustainable
+- to create massive amounts of technical debt
+- job security